Back to California

 Environmental Impact Report (EIR)

-A document that describes the environmental effects of a project and ways to reduce those impacts.
+A document that analyzes the potential environmental effects of a project.

 Community Benefits Agreement